 Schematic of fifth generation heat network powered by renewable and waste heat energy sources (Boesten et al Adv Geosci 49:129)

-This article is the second in a series on recent innovations in building services for apartment blocks:
+The other articles in this series on recent innovations in building services for apartment blocks are:

 The cost-carbon conundrum

 The British government has committed to a net-zero carbon economy by 2050 but in the domestic sector, any plan for cutting carbon emissions must overcome a fundamental problem: in recent years, £1 worth of mains gas has typically delivered five times as much heating energy as £1 worth of mains electricity and even with the ongoing spike in gas prices, gas is likely to remain considerably more cost-efficient than electricity for some time to come.
 However, the greenhouse gas emissions associated with 1kWh of mains gas are nearly twice those associated with 1kWh of electricity derived from the British national grid.